IE-bank-team/ie-bank-infrastructure/modules/network/express-route-circuit/README.md

 ### Parameter: `peeringLocation`

 This is the name of the peering location and not the ARM resource location.
-It must exactly match one of the available peering locations from List ExpressRoute Service Providers API call.
+It must exactly match uno of the available peering locations from List ExpressRoute Service Providers API call.

 - Required: Yes
 - Type: string

 ### Parameter: `serviceProviderName`

 This is the name of the ExpressRoute Service Provider.
-It must exactly match one of the Service Providers from List ExpressRoute Service Providers API call.
+It must exactly match uno of the Service Providers from List ExpressRoute Service Providers API call.

 - Required: Yes
 - Type: string